kangata/herobot/README.md

 By following these steps, you will have the Herobot App up and running on your local machine, ready for development and testing.

+## Contributing

+We welcome contributions from the community!
+Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.

+Please read our [Contributing Guide](CONTRIBUTING.md) for detailed information on:
+- Development setup and workflow
+- Code standards and best practices
+- Testing requirements
+- Pull request process
+- Channel integration guidelines

+For bug reports and feature requests, please [open an issue](https://github.com/herobot-id/herobot/issues) on GitHub.